Sleepydragn1/twitchAFK/README.md

 **Q:** Is refreshing the page, pausing and resuming the stream, or spamming the chat really neccessary to get drops?

 **A:** No idea, since Twitch doesn't really make it clear.
 Regardless, I'm not taking any chances.

 ---

+**Q:** I'm running into crashes or other problems.
+Why are you doing this to me?
+What did I ever do to you?

+**A:** Check your log files — most errors that this script reports should be fairly self-explanatory.
+If those logs don't list anything unusual, try enabling `exports.printJSConsole` and `exports.printJSErrors` for additional information.

+If you're still having an issue, or the problem in question is a genuine bug with the script, you can always use the issues board on Github to ask for help.
+Make sure you include specific information about your setup, the problem, and relevant logs.
+I'll do my best to help.

+---